Cost & Coverage

-Choose the best life insurance policy based on how many years your policy will last (the term) and the coverage amount that will be paid out if you die (the death benefit).
+Choose the best life insurance policy based on how many years you want your policy to last (the term) and the coverage amount that you want to be be paid out if you die (the death benefit).

-You pay for the policy with monthly or annual premium payments.
+You pay for your life insurance policy with monthly or annual premium payments.
 You can compare quotes from multiple life insurers first to see the different rates and requirements they may have.
 Learn more about buying life insurance.

-If you die while your term life insurance policy is active, your beneficiaries can file a claim and the death benefit is paid out to them.
+If you die while your term life insurance policy is active, your beneficiaries can file a claim and the death benefit will be paid out to them.
 Learn more about filing life insurance claims.

-Most people choose between two types of life insurance: Term life insurance, which expires after a set period of time, and whole life insurance, which doesn't expire and and can build cash over time, tax-deferred.
+Most people choose between two types of life insurance: Term life insurance, which expires after a set period of time (the term length), and whole life insurance, which doesn't expire and can include a tax-deferred cash value.

 |Average Monthly Cost||$25-35||5-15x more than term||Varies; similar to whole|

-Permanent life insurance like whole and universal can be good for complex financial situations, such as paying estate taxes.
-Term life is the right choice for most shoppers because it’s cheaper and more straightforward.
+Permanent life insurance, like whole and universal, can be good for complex financial situations, such as paying estate taxes.
+Term life insurance is the right choice for most shoppers because it’s cheaper and more straightforward.

 And there are even more types of life insurance, each with benefits, drawbacks, and unique properties.
 Talk to an expert before choosing a more complex policy – a term life policy will work best in most cases.